superyang713/docs/aws_learning_journal_part_2.md

 * Only unencrypted snapshots can be shared.
 If unecrypted, these snapshots can be shared with other AWS accounts or made public.

+### EBS vs Instance Store

+* All AMIs are categroized as either backed by Amazon EBS or backed by instance store.

+* For EBS volumes: the root device for an instance launched from the AMI is an Amazon EBS volume created from an Amazon EBS snapshot.

+* For Instance Store Volume: the root device for an instance launched from the AMI is an instance store volume created from a template sotred in Amazon S3.

+* Instance Store Volumes are sometimes called Ephemeral Storage.

+* Instance Store Volumes cannot be stopped.
+If the underlying host(hypervisor) fails, you will lose your data.

+* EBS backed instances can be stopped.
+You will not lose the data on this instance if it is stopped.

+* You can reboot both, and you will not lose your data.

+* By default, both ROOT volumes will be deleted on termination, however, with EBS volumes,  you can tell AWS to keep the root device volume.

+### Elastic Load Balancers (ELB)

+* Three types of Load Balancers:

+    1. Application Load Balancers --> Layer 7
+    2. Network Load Balancers --> Layer 4
+    3. Classic Load Balancers --> legacy ELB.

+* 504 Error means the gateway has timed out.
+This means that the application is not responding within the idle timeout period.

+    * Troubleshoot the application.
+Is it the Web Server or Database Server?

+* If you need the IPv4 address of your end user, look for the X-Forwarded-For header.

+* INstances monitored by ELB are reported as: InService or OutofService.

+* Health checks check the instance health by talking to it.

+* Have their own DNS name.
+No IP address is given.

+### CloudWatch

+* Standard Monitoring = 5 min

+* Detailed Monitoring = 1 min. (charge may apply)

+* Dashboards - Creates awesome dashboards to see what is happening with your AWS envrionment.

+* Alarms - Allows you to set alarms that notify you when particular thresholds are hit.

+* Events - CloudWatch Events helps you to respond to state the changes in your AWS resources.

+* Logs - CloudWatch Logs helps you to aggregate, monitor, and store logs.